 Channel Strip can save you a lot of time in the creative process.
 Instead of adding all of the included effects and having to configure all parameters manually each time, Channel Strip already has all the essential tools set up for quick access.

-To start using Channel Strip, place the unzipped .adg file in your user library, or in one of your custom folders in Live’s Browser.
+To start using Channel Strip, unpack the .alp file somewhere in your user library, or in one of your custom folders in Live’s Browser.
 From here, drag Channel Strip on any desired channel.
 To speed up your workflow, it is recommended to place Channel Strip on both a MIDI and an Audio channel, and save both as default channels.
 To do this, right click on the title bar of the channel, and select “Save as Default Audio/MIDI Track”.
 Make sure that Channel Strip is on the end of the signal chain, so always place any other audio effects before / left of Channel Strip.

 The first device the audio signal passes through is the Channel EQ, a new addition in Live 10.1.
 The filter shapes adapt to whether you’re boosting or cutting, enabling quick and musical corrections to your sound.